FreeBogone/FreeBogone/README.md

 - 👋 Hi, I’m @FreeBogone
 - 👀 I’m interested in ...
-C++ for school, and Python programming for visualizing Data
+C# for school and creating WebApps for personal use
 - 🌱 I’m currently learning ...
-C++ and Python
+C#, SQL, and Python
-- 📫 How to reach me ...
+- 📫 How to reach me ... botruelove2002@gmail.com

 <!---
 FreeBogone/FreeBogone is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.